SiAshbery/martian-robots/README.md

 | Maximum Value |                  |            |
 | Output        |                  |            |

-Once catergorized I have enough to roughly start sketching out how such a system might work.
+Once catergorized I have enough to sketch out how such a system might look.

 The process of plotting how the objects might interact without each other highlights a number of considerations:

 - Surface and Mars seem to refer to the same thing and could be embodied in a single term.
 In this case I choose surface as it is less specific.
 Handy if I ever want to visit Venus!
-- Grid at first seems to be the same as Surface but I believe it refers to a specific property of a surface property.
+- Grid at first seems to be the same as Surface but I believe it refers to a specific property of a surface.
 - The purpose of this task is to land robots on the Surface so it follows that a Surface can contain Robots, but that they are their own discreet entity.
 - Whilst not explicitly mentioned in the brief, in order to get a robot onto the Surface it must be landed, highlighting a new verb 'Land'.
 This tallies with the first instruction supplied to a robot as outlined in the brief.
 - Robots can also be instructed to move and turn, These alter its Position and Orientation respectively.
 - The brief mentiones that the instructions for the Robots come from Earth.
-Since I dicided to refer to Mars as surface it would seem useful to use a more specific term for Earth.
+Since I decided to refer to Mars as surface it would seem useful to use a less specific term for Earth, in this case I opted for Control.
 After all, I might be commanding the robots on Venus from my Mars base one day!
 - Control's job seems to be processing input into instructions.
 - Instructions can send a Robot off a Surface's Edge, this Robot will then become Lost.
 - When a Robot is lost it leaves behind a Scent on the surface where it was last seen.